John F. Annoni: Camp Compass Academy

 In 1994, while teaching at Cleveland elementary school, he started Camp Compass Academy, an outdoor activity organization for encouraging urban children to undertake and pursue outdoor activities.
 Annoni initiated the campaign 2 Million Bullets after the shooting death of one of his students, which promotes hunting and shooting education among the youth.

 Youth and firearm advocacy

 Annoni is known for appearing in TV shows, podcast and radio shows as a speaker advocating for firearm education and conservation.
 He is also known for his efforts towards diversity, equity and inclusion in the outdoor activities.
 In 2015, as an advocate of gun culture and gun rights, Annoni was in news for the debate with Michael Bloomberg about his statement regarding gun control.
 He also testified for the SHARE Act in the US House of Representatives "To protect and enhance opportunities for recreational hunting, fishing, and shooting, and for other purposes".

-In 2018, Annoni initiated Hunting Awareness, a societal awareness program with the aim to amass solidarity amongst the sportsmen and women.
+In 2018, Annoni initiated Hunting Awareness, a societal awareness program to amass solidarity amongst sportsmen and women.
 The program operates with an orange camouflage symbolic 'ribbon wearing' amongst its community members and adherents.